azavea/grout-2018-fellowship/docs/demo-framework.md

 - Derek and Kathryn may not have as much experience in React as in Angular (?).

+- Although many posts cite React as being simpler to learn than Angular, the learning curve seems like it will still be quite high, since I have to get acquainted with JSX syntax alongside the full conceptual framework.

 ### Angular

 [Angular](https://angular.io/) is a web app framework written in JavaScript, with TypeScript supported as a first-class citizen.
+Angular focuses on providing a full suite of opinionated tools for building complex, stateful web apps.

 #### Pros

 - DRIVER is written in Angular 1.x, which has two important benefits:
-    1. Many of the existing Ashlar components, like the schema editor and the data collector, are Angular 1.x apps
+    1. Many of the existing Ashlar components, like the schema editor and the data collector, are Angular 1.x apps.
-    2. Should DRIVER want to upgrade to Ashlar 2.0 during the next round of development, it would be easy to interoperate with any work I do to extend the Ashlar suite using Angular (e.g. [bringing the schema editor up to date](https://github.com/azavea/ashlar-2018-fellowship/issues/21))
+    2. Should DRIVER want to upgrade to Ashlar 2+ during the next round of development, it would be easy to integrate with any work I do to extend the Ashlar suite using Angular (e.g. [bringing the schema editor up to date](https://github.com/azavea/ashlar-2018-fellowship/issues/21))